How digital technology is making international insurance programs easier

-Looking beyond its own platform, Swiss Re Corporate Solutions is working with brokers, who face similar challenges, to build an IPA for them.
+Looking beyond its own platform, Swiss Re Corporate Solutions is working with brokers, who face similar challenges, to build a customized PULSE platform for them.
 Generating an open-market platform is unprecedented in the insurance industry, and mirrors a model already harnessed by asset managers.

 Dua says: "It will be a win-win-win, with the customer getting the biggest benefit.
 Such digital collaborations are the future of insurance."

-In this way, the IPA platform showcases how technology can be utilized to create something useful that can help power Swiss Re Corporate Solutions' business further into the digital age.
+In this way, the PULSE platform showcases how technology can be utilized to create something useful that can help power Swiss Re Corporate Solutions' business further into the digital age.